CIPD Level 7 Advanced Award in Human Resource Development

 Classroom Choice from £1,200 (We do not charge VAT)

 Delivered 9am to 5pm on weekdays, across our national locations.
-You’ll be part of a limited class size of 16 and fully supported by MOL’s unique blended learning approach.
+You’ll be fully supported by MOL’s unique blended learning approach.

 Live Online from £995 (We do not charge VAT)

-Study online anytime and access the virtual workshops between 2pm and 4pm or 6pm and 8pm on weekdays, with full support from MOL’s Virtual Learning Environment (VLE).
+Study online anytime and access the vinteractive webinars on weekday evenings with full support from MOL’s tutors and Virtual Learning Environment (VLE).

 - Leading, managing and developing people (LMP)